 - Public policy as a field should be considered first and foremost an interdisciplinary field for application of the liberal arts and sciences to important civic issues, not simply a professional degree for master’s level “technocrats.”
 For that reason, he began it as an undergraduate major rather than an MPP program.

 - Public policy research should be designed to be useful, not merely to be published or to achieve disciplinary excellence.
-That is, it should be designed so that the answers it produces are not only good social science, but also could explicitly help to distinguish between better and worse policy choices for actually improving human well-being.
+That is, it should be designed so that the answers it produces are not only good social science, but also could explicitly help to distinguish between better and worse policy choices for improving human well-being.

-- Not only public policy questions themselves, but the design of research about them, are unavoidably imbued with value choices and normative issues that should be addressed explicitly: any research design answers some questions better than others, and may even preclude providing good answers to some questions that are important for economic efficiency, equity, justice, and other values.
+- Not only public policy questions themselves, but the design of research about them, are unavoidably imbued with value choices and normative issues that should be addressed explicitly: any research design answers some questions better than others and may even preclude providing good answers to some questions that are important for economic efficiency, equity, justice, and other values.
 The normative implications of choices in policy research design, as well as in public policymaking itself, should therefore be explicitly taught and should be addressed in research design.

 In 1990, under the leadership of Professor Michael Stegman, Chair of DCRP, a proposal for an interdisciplinary doctoral program in Public Policy Analysis was approved by the UNC Board of Governors, and the first doctoral class entered in 1991-92.
 The doctoral curriculum was chaired by Professor Stegman with a separate Faculty Advisory Board.
 Professor(s) Stegman and Luger coordinated the activities of both degree programs.
-In 1994-95, following Prof. Stegman’s departure to serve as Assistant Secretary in the Department of Housing and Urban Development (HUD), Prof. Luger was appointed Chair of both the undergraduate and doctoral programs.
-At this time, the Curriculum also was awarded its first tenure line positions with the transfer of Professor David Dill’s line from the UNC School of Education and with the hiring of Assistant Professor John Villani .
+In 1994-95, following Prof. Stegman’s departure to serve as Assistant Secretary in the Department of Housing and Urban Development (HUD), Prof. Luger was appointed Chair of the undergraduate and doctoral programs.
+At this time, the Curriculum was awarded its first tenure line faculty positions with the transfer of Professor David Dill’s line from the UNC School of Education and with the hiring of Assistant Professor John Villani .